smncd/kirby-image-formats/README.md

 </picture>
 ```

-As you can see, the outputed picture tag uses both the converted WebP file, and original image as fallback.
+As you can see, the outputed picture tag uses both the converted AVIF and WebP files, and original image as fallback.
-This way, you won't need any .htacess rewrites, as the browser will automatically fall back to the original, if WebP is not supported.
+This way, you won't need any .htacess rewrites, as the browser will automatically fall back to the original, if AVIF or WebP is not supported.

 If a converted image would be missing or not found, the plugin will create it on page load.